February journal club was led by Shannon Walsh. Journal club review was written by Chris Unterberger and April MacIntyre.

 Without exhaustively exploring the complexities of the US healthcare system, much of Western medicine is focused on eliminating pain.
 Compared to the perception of pain in other parts of the world, the US is more concerned with eradicating pain altogether rather than subverting it.
 The problem is that eliminating all pain is nearly impossible and the philosophical arguments for allowing and valuing pain in life are shunned in Western society.
 Additionally, this Western disdain for pain is coupled with Americans’ propensity to react to injury rather than prevent it.
 The slippery slope in the Pipeline begins with this frame of mind.

 The Pain Pipeline slope is further greased by the fact that many of the small towns with opioid and pain issues like Necedah have limited access to specialized physicians.
 Without the proper training in addiction prevention and treatment, rural health primary physicians are susceptible to over-prescription of opioids.
 Without specialized doctors, small communities will continue their ignorance and treat pain like they always have: with increasingly powerful drugs like fentanyl.
+(Fentanyl addiction poses its own set of problems.
+For more resources on fentanyl addiction and treatment, please visit this website.)

 Another challenge in the pipeline that makes it even more difficult to curb this epidemic is that pain is subjective.
 Both the patient and the doctor are limited to a series of frowny or smiley faces to communicate their needs.
 Additionally, no quantitative biomarkers exist for the presence of pain so it’s hard to predict, diagnose, and standardize across patients.
 Lastly, pain can be intolerable, even driving some to the point of insanity.
 Pain can induce desperation, driving patients to addictive medicines and away from slower, less destructive treatments such as physical therapy.